COMMONLY ASKED QUESTIONS

 Unfortunately, we are not equipped at this time to treat pocket pets or large animals.

-Please not to feed your pet after 8 PM the night before and watch their water intake to prevent them from gorging themselves on water.
-We open at 7 AM and ask that you drop your animal off before 8 AM.
+Please not to feed or give your pet water after 10 PM the night before.
+We open at 7 AM and ask that you drop your pet off between 7 AM - 7:30 AM.

 It is uncommon for an animal to have a reaction after their vaccinations.
 However, here are some possible reactions: